Hi,

 So, basically import your DXF on a copper layer or assembly layer then select everything imported and move it on the your required layer.

-Here is an example of the setting use for a project I did: 1.Import DXF with the correct units, select a Assembly or Copper Layer, check "Fill closed areas" and "Embedded Polygon".
+1.Import DXF with the correct units, select a Assembly or Copper Layer, check "Fill closed areas" and "Embedded Polygon".
 Take notes that all the outlined shape in the DXF "MUST" be closed otherwise it won't work or gives weird results.

 2.Imported shapes should now be filled on the Assembly or Copper Layer (according to your selection).